Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 On the server side, `WebSocketHandler` can handle the data sent from client and send data back to client.
 Create a new class that extends the `TextWebSocketHandler` as a starting point.
-The folloeing code shows a simple WebSocket handler that echo to client what it is received.
+The following code shows a simple WebSocket handler that echo to client what it is received.

 ```java